jeanquark/google-analytics/readme.md

 Visit the newly created app on your favorite browser.

 ## Features
-1. Retrieve a selection of Google Analytics dimensions and metrics and display them in a table
+1. Retrieve a selection of Google Analytics dimensions and metrics and display them in a table.
 2. Well, that's it ;-)

 ## Screenshots